waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Bugged NPCs:** The Youngster at (5, 23) on Route 30 is bugged and will trap the player in a dialogue loop, making him impassable.

 ## Lessons Learned
+- **Agent Management:** My `map_analyst` agent's 'explore' mode is fundamentally flawed and should not be used.
+After three redefinitions, it repeatedly identified an unreachable tile `(5, 19)` as a valid target.
+I must rely on the 'pathfind' mode.
 - **Agent Input Integrity:** I must ensure all data provided to agents (like Pokémon movesets) is 100% accurate to the current game state.
 - **Systematic Updates:** When a new game mechanic or impassable tile type is discovered, ALL relevant agents must be updated immediately.
 - **Unresponsive UI:** If an input fails repeatedly (like the nickname screen), I must change my approach (e.g., selecting 'END') rather than repeating the same failed action.
 - **World Knowledge Graph:** I MUST use `manage_world_knowledge` to record every inter-map transition (warps, map edges) immediately after it occurs.
-- **Pathfinding:** Always use the `map_analyst` agent to verify a path before attempting to traverse it, especially in complex areas with ledges or potential dead ends.
-Jumping down ledges without a confirmed exit is a recipe for getting trapped.
+- **Pathfinding:** Always use the `map_analyst` 'pathfind' mode to verify a path before attempting to traverse it, especially in complex areas with ledges or potential dead ends.
+- **Puzzle Triggers & Dead Ends:**
-- **Puzzle Triggers:** A looping NPC dialogue might indicate an external trigger is needed.
-Interacting with all objects in a room (like the Strange Coins and Broken Computer in Mr. Pokémon's house) might not be enough; the trigger could be on a different map.
+    - A looping NPC dialogue might indicate an external trigger is needed.
+    - After extensive testing on Route 30, I've confirmed the western path is blocked (impassable trees, bugged NPC) and the puzzle in Mr. Pokémon's house is unsolvable with my current capabilities.
+This area is a dead end for now, requiring me to backtrack.

 ## Unverified Hypotheses
 - **Mom's Healing:** Can Mom heal my Pokémon?
 (Test next time in New Bark Town)